tonypowa/grafinder/README.md

 ### Current status of the project:

-✔️ is able to accept a link of an issue from the grafana/grafana repo, find the issue, and make a query to github using the issue's title that returns the same search results as in the UI
+✔️ is able to accept a link of an issue from the grafana/grafana repo, find the issue, and make a query to github using the issue's title, that returns the same search results as in the UI

 ![image](https://github.com/tonypowa/grafinder/assets/45235678/35bbd670-24d7-4b31-b814-6de88c60c5cd)